 - Cost of cancelling the lease for your old rented residence and expenses for selling your old residence

 - Address change on legal documents, replacing your driver’s license

 What are the expenses I cannot deduct?

-You cannot deduct expenses for which you have been reimbursed by your employer.
-In addition, you cannot deduct your costs for house or job-hunting trips before you move, the cost of cleaning or repairing a rented residence, mail-forwarding costs, etc.
+You cannot deduct moving expenses for which you have been reimbursed by your employer.
+In addition, you cannot deduct these costs:

 My moving expenses are more than the net eligible income I earned at the new location or the taxable amount of awards.
 What can I do?

 In the following years, you can carry forward and deduct the unused part of the moving expenses from employment or self-employment income earned at the new location or from the taxable portion of award income.